Phuket Property for UK and EU Buyers: Legal Guide 2026

 Banks convert inbound currency to THB; the best currency is often where your bank offers the best fees and cleanest documentation.
 Model the all-in THB outcome, not just the headline FX rate.

 Total transfer costs include registration fees, stamp duty, and specific taxes depending on transaction structure.
-Transfer fee ~2% of appraised value is a core line, often split with the developer.
+Transfer fee near 2% of appraised value is a core line, often split with the developer.
 Your lawyer should provide a complete closing statement before you transfer final funds.

 Phuket is primarily a resort-rental and lifestyle market; Bangkok is a megacity liquidity market.
 The better choice depends on whether you optimize for tourism yields and personal use (Phuket) vs urban liquidity and tenant depth (Bangkok).

 Start with a short discovery call: budget, timeline, preferred areas (Bang Tao, Kamala, Rawai), and whether you want off-plan or ready-to-move.
-We align inventory to reality and introduce vetted legal partners for title checks.
-Call +66 65 119 5327.
+Align inventory to quota-verified stock and introduce vetted legal partners for title checks before reservation.

 Related Guides